 Determine applicable upper and lower bounds for the range of all variables and use language mechanisms or static analysis to determine that values are confined to the proper range.

-Analyze the software using static analysis looking for unexpected consequences of shift operations.
+Analyze the software using static analysis to identify unexpected consequences of shift operations.

 Avoid using shift operations as a surrogate for multiplication and division.
 Most compilers will use the correct operation in the appropriate fashion when it is applicable.